 An Emphasis on Video

-Recorded and live-streamed video are becoming a larger component of the Facebook experience.
+Recorded and live-streamed videos are becoming a larger component of the Facebook experience.

 6 Facebook Strategies Nonprofits Must Use To Stand Out Amidst News Feed Changes